 - Look for actions or facial expressions or sensory details that haven’t made it into the text.

 - Decide which of those aspects conveys the same message that you tried to get across by telling.

 - Describe that instead!

 Also look for ways that you can use your new description to serve multiple purposes.
 In describing a sad someone’s sorrowful eyes, you can also sneak in a hint about their eye color.
 When describing an angry character stomping away across the open plain, you can show us how his passage tramples the native grasses.
-I’m going to do an entire blog post on this idea soon.
+The more you can turn your description into double duty writing, the better.